Level-set topology optimisation with unfitted finite elements and automatic shape differentiation: Examples

 \subsubsection{Results}

 We solve the optimisation problem in Equation \eqref{eqn: wheel opt prob} using augmented Lagrangian method \cite{978-0-387-30303-1_2006} as described by \citet{GridapTopOpt} with initial structure shown in Figure \ref{fig:wheel initial}.
-We use the automatic differentiation techniques discussed in Section \ref{sec: Automatic differentiation} to compute all derivatives.
+We use the automatic differentiation techniques discussed in Section \ref{sec: Automatic differentiation} along with C\'ea's method \cite{10.1051/m2an/1986200303711_1986} as provided by GridapTopOpt \citep{GridapTopOpt} to compute all derivatives.
 We generate the symplectic background triangulation $D$ using Gmsh \cite{10.1002/nme.2579} and load the resulting triangulation using GridapGmsh \cite{gridapgmsh}.
 The resulting mesh has roughly 1.32M elements and 219K nodes.
-We partition the background triangulation into 48 parts and solve the optimisation problem in a memory-distributed framework using 48 processors.
+We partition the background triangulation into 48 parts and solve the optimisation problem in an efficient memory-distributed framework using 48 processors.
+For a detailed review of the techniques used to improve computational efficiency we refer the reader to \citet{Badia2020}, \citet{Badia2022}, and \citet{GridapTopOpt}.
 To solve the Hilbertian extension-regularisation problem (Equation \ref{eqn: hilb extension wf}) we use an algebraic multigrid preconditioned conjugate gradient method as outlined in \cite{GridapTopOpt}.
 We use SuperLU\_DIST \cite{Demmel_Gilbert_Li_1999,Li_Demmel_2003,Li_Lin_Liu_Sao_2023} to solve the state equation for elasticity, the transport equation, and the reinitialisation equation.
 In the future, we will investigate iterative methods for solving these problems at larger scales.

 Figure \ref{fig: wheel results} shows visualisations of intermediate structures and the final structure, while Figure \ref{fig: wheel iteration history} gives the iteration history of the objective and volume constraint.
+The average iteration time is approximately 4 minutes.
+This could be significantly improved in future using scalable iterative solvers for the linear systems resulting from the finite element discretisation.
+In addition, the number of iterations required to reach convergence could be reduced by using a more advanced optimiser such as a projection/null-space method \citep{Wegert_2023b,10.1051/cocv/2020015_2020}.

 The results demonstrate that using the unfitted approaches for level-set evolution and reinitialisation, we are able to solve topology optimisation problems on unstructured background domains using the automatic differentiation techniques discussed in Section \ref{sec: Automatic differentiation}.